Another 24 Hours in Vientiane

 Still got time to spare after your first 24 hours in Vientiane?
 Well there is plenty to keep you busy!

 Try starting your day at Kung’s Café.
-Set at the end of a tiny cul-de–sac with higgledy-piggledy houses, this café has a uniquely Lao charm about it.
-Originally started 40 years ago, Kung and her daughter serve various dishes, but their speciality is their mango sticky rice pancakes, washed down with sweet, strong Lao coffee.
+Set at the end of a tiny cul-de–sac with higgledy-piggledy houses, Kung’s Café has a uniquely Lao charm about it.
+Originally started 40 years ago, Kung and her daughter serve various dishes, but their speciality is their mango sticky rice pancakes.
+This should be accompanied by sweet, strong Lao coffee.
 It will set you up perfectly for the day ahead.

 Around Si Muang are many art galleries, i-Cat Gallery is particularly worth checking out, and then stroll over to The Little House where, as well as delicious coffee in a calm environment, you can also check out the natural Indigo dyed Lao cotton and various handicrafts, before heading over to the COPE Visitor Centre.